-Nebraska-Underage Possession Is underage possession of alcoholic beverages prohibited?
+Nebraska-Underage-Possession Is underage possession of alcoholic beverages prohibited?
 Yes Are there exceptions based on family relationships?
 Is possession allowed if parent or guardian is present or consents?
-Is possession allowed if spouse is present or consents?
-No No Is there an exception based on location?
-Yes, in a parent's/guardian's home Notes: Nebraska makes an exception for persons who are at least sixteen years old to carry alcohol from licensed establishments when they are accompanied by any person who is not a minor.
+No Is possession allowed if spouse is present or consents?
+No Is there an exception based on location?
+Yes, in a parent's/guardian's home only Notes: Nebraska makes an exception for persons who are at least 16 years old to carry alcohol from licensed establishments when they are accompanied by any person who is not a minor.

-Nebraska-Underage Consumption Is underage consumption of alcoholic beverages prohibited?
+Nebraska-Underage-Consumption Is underage consumption of alcoholic beverages prohibited?
 Yes Are there exceptions based on family relationships?
-Is consumption allowed if parent or guardian is present or consents?
-No • Is consumption allowed if spouse is present or consents?
+Is possession allowed if parent or guardian is present or consents?
+No Is possession allowed if spouse is present or consents?
 No Is there an exception based on location?
-Yes, in a parent's/guardian's home
+Yes, in a parent's/guardian's home only

-Nebraska-Underage Internal Possession
+Nebraska-Underage-Internal Possession

-Is underage internal possession of alcoholic No law
+Is underage internal possession of alcoholic No

 beverages prohibited?

 Are there exceptions based on family

 relationships?

-Is internal possession allowed if parent or N/A

-guardian is present or consents?
+Is possession allowed if parent or guardian is present or consents?
+N/A

-Is internal possession allowed if spouse is N/A
+Is possession allowed if spouse is present or consents?
+N/A

-present or consents?

 Is there an exception based on location?
 N/A